The process

 The process begins with a Departure Briefing.

 Paid consultation.
+Specific to your situation.
 No obligation to proceed.

 Book a Departure Briefing →